ZarmDev/To-doz/bugsfeatures.md

 On topbar have button that shows all your due stuff

-Sections

-Have different sections either it goes like this:

-Game devlog

-Pane Pane2

-Section2

-Pane AnotherPane

 Or at the topbar there is a bunch of buttons that contain the sections

 Floating title and description (seperate)